blank-v-248/BV-master-thesis/README.md

 - **plotting.py**: Includes functions for visualizing results, helping to interpret the outcomes of the simulations and algorithms.

-- **ridge.py**: Contains a modified version of the ridge regression algorithm, tailored to fit the requirements of the project and accommodate version control.
+- **ridge.py**: Contains a modified version of the ridge regression algorithm, tailored because of version control issues.

 - **weightedsampler.py**: Implements a weighted sampling method designed for scenarios with no information cases, as described in section 3.2.III of the project documentation.